 and is the first game to allow the player to choose their sex; previously, the player's avatar was male-only.
 It also started the trend of each generation's third version having a noticeably different plot than the initial paired versions, by way of the additional minor subplot with the legendary Pokémon Suicune and its interactions with both the player and another Trainer that's been seeking it.

 Further sequels added their own wrinkles to the game mechanics among other minor improvements/adjustments: Pokemon Ruby And Sapphire

 on the Game Boy Advance

-completely overhauled the the way stats were handled and gave Pokémon special Abilities and Natures, as well as implementing 2-on-2 battles and introducing the concept of Pokémon contests.
-Pokémon Diamond and Pearl
+completely overhauled the way stats were handled and gave Pokémon special Abilities and Natures, as well as implementing 2-on-2 battles and introducing the concept of Pokémon contests.
+Pokemon Diamond And Pearl

 reclassified attacks as Physical or Special based on the nature of the move, rather than on elemental Type as in previous generations; plus new features allowed worldwide trading and battling over the internet, thanks to the built-in Wi-Fi hardware of the Nintendo DS